Zenlua/Overlayfs/README.md

 **Vip module**

-1. This mode is stable and supports many root managers (If used for Magisk, it may cause cash app, depending on version)
+1. This mode supports many devices.
+If there is an error that the application cannot be opened, please switch to number 2

-2. This mode only supports Magisk Canary 26404 and above.
-Waiting for Magisk official support, you can also use it.
+2. This mode supports few devices

 + The module will animate the overlay fs form, not the works form like magisk